Mister-Hope/slimsearch/README.md

 `slimsearch` is a tiny but powerful in-memory full-text search engine written in JavaScript.
 It is respectful of resources, and it can comfortably run both in Node and in the browser.

-## SlimSearch is based on [MiniSearch](https://lucaong.github.io/minisearch/), sharing the SAME index structure
+It's based on [MiniSearch](https://lucaong.github.io/minisearch/)

 ## Use case